faosorios/SpatialPack/README.md

 ```
 Next, you can load the package by using the command `library(SpatialPack)`

+## Features
+-   Computes Tjostheim's coefficient and its asymptotic variance for two spatial sequences defined on the same locations on the plane.
+-   Performs an hypothesis testing based on a modified version of the correlation coefficient.
+The test provides a decision rule to elucidate whether the two processes are spatially correlated or not.
+The spatial sequences need to be defined on the same locations on the plane.
+-   Computes de codispersion coefficient for a specific direction h on the plane.
+-   Provides a plot for the codispersion coefficient versus the lag distance *h* for isopropic processes.
+-   Functions for image processing and computing the spatial association between images are also provided.

 ## Citation

 To cite package `SpatialPack` in publications use: